 Would $5,000 help you to realize these goals?

-In this video Bruce Moravchik, Manager of NOAA Planet Stewards, presents how formal and informal educators working with elementary through university aged students can apply for funding up to $5000 for their schools and communities to carry out stewardship projects that make a measurable impact in their community.
+In this video Bruce Moravchik, Manager of NOAA Planet Stewards, presents how educators working with elementary through university aged students can apply for funding up to $5000 for their schools and communities to carry out stewardship projects that make a measurable impact on environmental issues.
 Bruce will discuss eligibility, available resources, review the process of, and answers questions about, the application process.

 Bruce Moravchik coordinates the NOAA Ocean Service Education portfolio developing content, resources and professional development initiatives for educators which convey the broad range of NOAA’s research, technology, and activities.
-As part of this portfolio he manages NOAA Planet Stewards - a national program reaching 22,000+ educators nationwide.
+As part of this portfolio he manages NOAA Planet Stewards - a national program reaching over 27,000 educators nationwide.

 Prior to joining NOAA Bruce established a marine and environmental studies program at a Rhode Island high school, working with teachers and students on coastal ecology, aquaculture, and habitat restoration.
 He has taught oceanography on tall ships in the Caribbean; studied the population dynamics and behavioral ecology of lobster and crab populations in New England; and conducted oceanographic and coral reef ecology research in the Red Sea.